DownChill/cicada2024/README.md

 Welcome to this project.

-This is cicada ise tech fest organised by the student of Atria Institute of Technology
+This is cicada ise tech fest organised by the students of Atria Institute of Technology

 Kindly visit: https://cicada2k24.tech/